stanier/bovine/README.md

 bovine combines the power of Node, Express and Angular to give a sleek, easy-to-use system with a minimal footprint.
 This is not a PHP app that requires cron tasks to execute every now and then.
 This is a full educational quite that can be installed and configured within the hour.

+##contributing

+If you would like to contribute to the project, please feel free to clone the repository and send a pull request with your changes.
+Please note that most development of the project will show up in the dev branch, as master is reserved for stable releases.